Sommer-tidal/goose-personality/README.md

 ## Installation

-There are two ways to install this extension:
+There are three ways to install this extension:

 ### Method 1: Direct Installation (Recommended)